levaitamas/HANS/README.md

 ## 2. Run the Server

-Important: on non-Windows operating systems the server uses JACK to access the audio system.
+**Important**: on non-Windows operating systems the server uses JACK to access the audio system.

-Server configuration can be done via command line arguments, however, the MIDI input channel can be set interactively.
+The server is configurable with its command line arguments.
+The MIDI input channel can be set interactively.

 To start the server listening on all MIDI input channel use a similar
 command: